The Phoenix Partnership: Growth

 By 2012, TPP's SystmOne held enough patient records that it could be used as a research database.
 In partnership with the University of Leeds and the UK Government's Technology Strategy Board, in May TPP launched ResearchOne as a not-for-profit health and care research database.

 The company significantly increased its market opportunities when the then prime minister, David Cameron, invited it on trading missions to both India and China in 2013.
 By January the following year, it signed its first memorandum of understanding with a Chinese province, the Zhejiang provincial centre for disease prevention and control.
 In 2016, the company signed its first contract in the Middle East when it agreed with Qatari Integrated Intelligence Services to deliver SystmOne to the private healthcare sector across Qatar, including approximately 300 primary care sites.

 In 2015, David Cameron visited the in-progress building site of new TPP head office.
 Cameron gave a speech saying, "What [TPP] is doing here is incredible… Companies like TPP keep the UK at the forefront of innovation… TPP is an example of a great British business with immense potential."
 In the same year TPP's founder, Frank Hester, received an OBE for his contribution to healthcare in the UK.
+From 2016 to the start of 2026, the company received £591m from public contracts.
+Outside of the health sector, the company works with prisons and the military.

-In September 2023, The Guardian reported that payments totalling £137m since April 2020 from the Department of Health and Social Care were found in payment data which had not been published on the Government's official procurement website, "Contracts Finder".
-Hester, is the largest ever donor to the UK governing Conservative Party, having donated £10 million in the space of a year.
+In September 2023, The Guardian reported that payments totalling £137m since April 2020 from the Department of Health and Social Care were found in payment data that had not been published on the Government's official procurement website, Contracts Finder.
+In 2023, following a donation from TTP to the Conservative Party, the company was given a contract with the UK Health Security Agency without a competitive process.
+Shadow Health Minister Andrew Gwynne accused the Conservatives of engaging in cash for access and wrote to Health Secretary Steve Barclay asking for an explanation.
+Hester is the largest ever donor to the UK Conservative Party, having donated more than £20m over 2023 and 2024.

 Data breaches

 In 2017, the SystmOne was found to have serious compliance concerns by the Information Commissioner's Office (ICO).
 This affected 2,700 GP practices in the UK and a new data-sharing feature in the software.

 Between March 2015 and June 2018, another breach due to the SystmOne software occurred affecting the data of 150,000 patients.
 This shared the data of patients who had made a type 2 opt-out (which meant they did not allow their data to be used for anything other than their own clinical care).
 TPP offered an unreserved apology for the breach.
-A statement to parliament regarding the breach was read out by the health minister and patients were informed by letter.
+A statement to parliament regarding the breach was read out by health minister Jackie Doyle-Price and patients were informed by letter.